steven-varga/mpi/README.md

 # Examples

 The proposed mpi c++ will be able to handle arbitrary complex pod_t type -- type descriptors generated at compile time --; based on `h5cpp-compiler` and LLVM based static reflection tool, keeping the option open to switch over to purely template based reflection when it becomes available.
-In the following reworked from ['ring.cxx']() example, we are toying with implicit values for `rank` and `size`, which can further compress the code, allowing user focus on the task at hand.
+In the following reworked from ['ring.cxx']() example.

 ```cpp
 #include "h5mpi/all"